tillbiskup/evedataviewer/docs/developers.rst

 Directory layout
 ================

-The eveviewer package follows good practice of the Python community regarding directory layout.
+The evedataviewer package follows good practice of the Python community regarding directory layout.
 As there will be several subpackages available, these reside each in a separate directory containing its own ``__init__.py`` file.
-All packages/modules reside below the ``eveviewer`` directory of the project root.
+All packages/modules reside below the ``evedataviewer`` directory of the project root.
 The ``tests`` directory follows the same structure and contains all the module tests.
-Generally, the eveviewer package should be developed test-driven (test-first) as much as possible.
+Generally, the evedataviewer package should be developed test-driven (test-first) as much as possible.

 (This) documentation resides inside the ``docs`` directory of the project root.
 The auto-generated :doc:`API documentation <api/index>` is in its own directory.